Clippy95/RDR.MouseFix/README.md

 This is a simple fix to mouse getting clamped while in cover.

 script comes in .asi format.
-Installation: Drag and Drop to game's directory, ensuring you have some type of an ASI loader.
+# Installation:
 The mod IS NOT reliant on any ScriptHook/RedHook.

-If using RedHook set
-`AllowASIPluginsLoading=true`
-within RedHook.ini it should function fine.
+Drag and Drop to game's directory, ensuring you have some type of an [ASI loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) installed,

+Otherwise this works with Redhook with the `AllowASIPluginsLoading=true` option set in RedHook.ini

 - Clamping of X-axis's mouse while in cover is automatically patched out.
-### INI config:
+# INI config:

 - FixMouseCoverSensitivity (Applies the cover_sens_fix_multiplier to mouse X delta while in cover.)